Squats are a universally popular exercise because their compound-nature work multiple muscle groups in one go, giving you a lot of bang for your buck.

 Are Weighted Squats While Pregnant Safe?

-You don’t necessarily have to use weights when squatting to get the benefits.
+You don’t necessarily have to use weights to get the benefits of this wonderful exercise.

 Often your natural bodyweight will provide enough resistance to ensure you still benefit from doing the exercise.

-But if you are used to squatting with weights then provided you don’t overdo things and go too heavy, then doing weighted squats should be safe while pregnant.
+But if you are used to squatting with weights then provided you don’t overdo things and go too heavy, then doing weighted ones should be safe while pregnant.

 As always, it’s a good idea to check with a medical and / or health professional, especially if you are performing any new exercises during your pregnancy.